Close Resources

 Situation

-Young adults with disabilities such as autism and Down syndrome often face challenges in developing independent living skills, including cooking and nutrition.
+Young adults and teens with disabilities such as autism and Down syndrome often face challenges in developing independent living skills, including cooking and nutrition.
 Families and caregivers frequently report concerns about food safety, limited food preferences, and a lack of opportunities for skill-building in a supportive environment.
-According to the CDC, nearly 1 in 6 U.S. children have developmental disabilities, and as they grow into adulthood, there is a critical need for life skill education to support autonomy and well-being (CDC, 2023).
+According to the CDC, nearly 1 in 6 U.S. children has a developmental disability.
+As they grow into adulthood, there is a critical need for life skill education to support autonomy and well-being (CDC, 2023).
 Research supports that cooking programs enhance executive functioning, self-determination, and quality of life for individuals with intellectual and developmental disabilities (Rogers et al., 2018).
 Social engagement in group cooking activities also improves emotional well-being and promotes inclusion (Lifchez & Lum, 2020).

 Program Offered